ptribble/mvi/README.md

 then unnecessary files removed; with mvix.sh you have to explicitly list the userland files that should be present.

+Arguments to the scripts are:
+ -f        install from file system
+ -r	   install from repo (not yet implemented)
+ -s	   install using system zap
+ -p name   use name.pkgs as the list of packages, default mvi -v ver	   use packages from Tribblix version given

-The scripts take arguments, some examples are:
+The scripts take option arguments, some examples are:

  - 32bit means create a 32-bit kernel image, with 32-bit userland
  - 64bit means to remove 32-bit kernel components